-When students begin the college application process, the cost of attendance is always a factor.
+When students begin the college application process, the cost of attendance is always a factor, especially if you require a student loan.
 While class offerings, high-profile faculty, and job prospects are all important, affordability plays a significant part in a student’s ultimate decision.

 Traditionally, attending state schools as a resident has been a common way to keep tuition more affordable.
 For example, while nonresidents pay approximately $43,000 to attend the University of California, Los Angeles, California residents pay $13,239 for the same education.